-I’ve just signed a contract with Adventure Publications (external link) to write a book on rockhounding and prospecting in the Southwest.
-Title due out late 2019.
+I’ve just signed a contract with —-MS SUBMITTED– CONTRACT CANCELLED——— to write a book on rockhounding and prospecting in the Southwest.
 This page will be my entry point to All Things About The Book.

 There won’t be a heavy emphasis on collecting sites, rather, an introduction to rockhounding and prospecting as a whole.
 I’ll list sites I’ve personally collected at.
 But more to the point, I will list as many clubs, prospecting groups, Facebook pages, rock shops and resources as I can, ones that connect people to collecting sites.
 I am especially interested in claim owners that allow people to work their ground for a fee.
 E-mail me, please.
 I’ll list you.